reflectronic/ecma335-md/partition-1.md

 **Applications:** Assemblies introduce isolation semantics for applications.
 An application is simply an assembly that has an external entry point that triggers (or causes a hosting environment such as a browser to trigger) the creation of a new **application domain**.
 This entry point is effectively the root of a tree of request invocations and resolutions.
 Some applications are a single, self-contained assembly.
 Others require the availability of other assemblies to provide needed resources.
 In either case, when a request is resolved to a module to load, the module is loaded into the same application domain from which the request originated.
 It is possible to monitor or stop an application via the application domain.

 **References:** A reference to a type always qualifies a type name with the assembly scope within which the reference is to be resolved; that is, an assembly establishes the name scope of available resources.
 However, rather than establishing relationships between individual modules and referenced assemblies, every reference is resolved through the current assembly.
 This allows each assembly to have absolute control over how references are resolved.
-See Partition II.
+See §Partition II.

 ### I.9.7 Metadata extensibility
 CLI metadata is extensible.
 There are three reasons this is important: